Woman checks credit card account on phone

 3. Review your monthly credit card statement for purchases you didn’t make and call your issuer if you suspect fraud.

-The key to a thriving card membership is to develop good habits, from making on-time payments to keeping your card secure.
-Here are some tips that can help:
+The key to a thriving card membership is to develop good financial habits, from making on-time payments to keeping your card secure.
+This beginner's guide to credit cards shares some simple but effective tips to help you start your credit-building journey off on the right foot.

-Learn how to build a good credit history with your credit card
+Learn how to build a good credit history with your first credit card

 First-time credit card users can use their cards to build a credit history with responsible use.
 By paying your credit card bill on time each month and keeping your credit card balance low, you can establish a record of good credit management and improve your credit score, which may help you qualify for more credit and better interest rates.